g-harel/targetblank/README.md

 - random blob under logo on landing
 - display uncaught network errors
 - app ~ treat 5xx errors differently
-- replace token secrets (eventually)
 - offline page for playing around ("/localhost")
+- replace application secrets (eventually)

 requirements
-- text template specs for links, labels, categories, etc.
+- text-based template for links, labels, categories, etc.
 - optional search bar with a few search providers
 - short url using 6 alphanumeric chars (https://targetblank.org/aB7pPo)
-- submit email and receive a link to a new homepage
+- submit email and receive a link to a new page
 - temp password that can be included in the url
 - email used to get new temp password
-- homepages can be made public at their existing url
+- pages can be made public at their existing url
 - credentials stored
 - collapsible labels
 - open all tabs button